mfkiwl/AD4630-Wideband-Digital-LNA/README.md

 ### Project goals:
 - Wideband sampling and digitally filtering samples to desired bandwidth
 - Ultralow 1/f corner front end with AC and DC paths for noise and nanovolt measurements (TBD)
-- Optically isolated digital and analog sections
+- Optically isolated digital and analog sections: This is achieved easiest using a separate controller for front-end side, and using something like a UART isolator and a UART-USB bridge on the other side.
-- Battery powered (front end at least, digital section USB powered)
+- Battery powered (front end at least, digital section USB powered): This one might be a bit challenging, for example, what kind of batteries will be used?
+What voltages to power the front end with?
+Single ended or bipolar?
- - testing
 ### Challenges:
 - Sample storage and processing
 - Evaluating noise performance